ARM-software/EndpointAI/ProofOfConcepts/Vision/OpenMvCupDetect/README.md

 2. Train the neural network with your dataset
 3. Deploy your network and try it

+The following walks through the steps for how to cleverly deploy an object detection algorithm for cups which can also keep track of how many there are in the image.
+To do this, we'll use a few image processing tricks that will allow us to only scan the relevant parts of the image rather than the whole image; thus reducing processing power requirements and increasing the speed of the algorithm.

 <p float="center">
     <img alt="Cups image" src="docs/Cups.jpg" width="40%"/>
 </p>